 Things Not to Bring:

 Cornerstone also asks you not to bring water guns, water balloons, knives of any kind, etc. Practical jokes/pranks are not tolerated at Cornerstone.
-Also, just a reminder, Cornerstone does not allow electronics of any kind- except cameras.
+No electronics of any kind- except cameras.
 We ask you not to bring bird baths, peanut butter and jelly flavored soda, mustard packets, or flying squirrels.

 How Parents Can Keep Up With Our Trip to/from Camp:

-We will let parents know we have arrived at camp on Sunday by posting on our
+We will let parents know we have arrived at camp on Sunday via email.
+We hope to create

 Okay, that’s it.
 If you have other questions, please let us know.